rayan2162/my-day-management-app/README.md

 > This is a full functioning prototype.
 Currently at v1.0.0.
 If you have suggestions or improvements please send an email or open an issue on GitHub.
 Thank you!

-## **My Life Management App** is a comprehensive, minimalist productivity tool designed to help you organize and streamline your daily tasks and long-term goals.
+### My Life Management App is a comprehensive, minimalist productivity tool designed to help you organize and streamline your daily tasks and long-term goals.
 Built with simplicity in mind, this application integrates various productivity methodologies and tools into an desktop app

+---

 ![Alt text](page.png "Title")